 This model is an RBC model combined with an epidemic SIR model and heterogeneous production sectors of consumption goods.

-The model is built in the work of Eichenbaum et al. (2020a) and includes heterogeneous production sectors of consumption goods which can be different in their infection probabilities in the consumption process.
+The model is built on the work of Eichenbaum et al. (2020a) and includes heterogeneous production sectors of consumption goods which can be different in their infection probabilities in the consumption process.
 The model follows a standard SIRD model (susceptible, infected, recovered and deceased).
 Initially, all people are identical, then a fraction of the population is infected by a virus through social interactions.
-The model study:1) The effect of different consumption goods in terms of infection probabilities, 2) The optimal social planner of allocation to mitigate the economic and health crisis.
+The model studies: 1) The effect of different consumption goods in terms of infection probabilities, 2) The optimal social planner of allocation to mitigate the economic and health crisis.

 The paper uses an Epi-model combined with household choice to study the incentives of private agents to avoid contracting the virus compared to planner solution, and the goal is to use such a model to quantify the trade-offs of work-from-home policy that could mitigate the pandemic.

 The virus avoidance way in the model is to "work from home", which features a lower pandemic exposure at the expense of lower productivity and a mental utility cost.
 The model shows that there is a "wedge" between the private incentives of agents and the optimal solution – less mitigation in the decentralized solution.